Tim Blanchard

-Tim Blanchard (born 30 June 1987) is an Australian racing driver.
+Timothy William John Blanchard (born 30 June 1987) is an Australian racing driver.

 Blanchard has raced in several other motor racing series, including the British Formula Ford Championship, and was the winner of the 2007 Australian Formula Ford Championship.

 Early career

 Karting

 Blanchard raced in various classes throughout his karting career, resulting in numerous titles.
 His final two years were particularly notable, taking out all before him in a dominant two years for the young Victorian.

 2003 saw Tim take out the Victorian Junior National Heavy Title before winning the Australian Junior National Heavy Title in the National Sprint Kart Championships at Ipswich Kart Raceway, Ipswich, QLD.
 This was another successful year for Tim as he looked to move into the senior class after taking both junior titles on offer.

 In the 2004 season, Tim took out the Victorian Senior National Heavy Title before winning the Australian Title at Hume International Raceway in Puckapunyal.
 This would prove to be his final year in karts as a foray into Formula Ford awaited.